Ardlui railway station

 Ardlui railway station is a rural railway station, serving Ardlui at the north end of Loch Lomond, in Scotland.
 The station is located on the West Highland Line, sited 27 mi 43 chain from Craigendoran Junction, near Helensburgh, between Crianlarich and Arrochar and Tarbet.
 ScotRail manage the station and operate most services, others provided by Caledonian Sleeper.

 History

 Opened to passengers on 7 August 1894 by the West Highland Railway, then run by the North British Railway, it became part of the London and North Eastern Railway during the Grouping of 1923.
-The station was host to a LNER camping coach from 1935 to 1939 and possibly one for some of 1934.
-The station then passed on to the Scottish Region of British Railways on nationalisation in 1948.
+The station was host to an LNER camping coach from 1935 to 1939 and possibly one for some of 1934.
 A camping coach was also positioned here from 1964 to 1966.
-Due to subsidence the main station building, of the standard 'West Highland' design, had to be demolished around 1970 with an open waiting area built on to the signal box.

 Between 1945 and 1948 a station and passing loop were located to the west of Ardlui at Inveruglas which served the passenger and freight requirements of the Sloy hydroelectric scheme.

+Trains have used the procedure of right-hand running at the station since 1988, when RETB (Radio Electric Block Token) was introduced.
+This in turn makes the station sidings easier to access for engineering trains.

+The former signal box, on the platform itself, now functions as a waiting room.
+The former waiting room was demolished in the 1970s.